 The Board has delegated some of its duties and responsibilities to various committees within the Board.
-Currently the Board has established six (6) Board Committees, namely the Audit Committee, Nominating Committee, Remuneration Committee, Investment Committee, Employees’ Share Option Scheme Committee and Risk Management Committee; the primary functions of which are to assist the Board in overseeing the affairs of the Company and these Committees have been entrusted with specific responsibilities and authority.
+Currently the Board has established six (6) Board Committees, namely the Audit Committee, Nominating Committee, Remuneration Committee, Investment Committee, Employees’ Share Option Scheme Committee and Risk Management and Sustainability Committee; the primary functions of which are to assist the Board in overseeing the affairs of the Company and these Committees have been entrusted with specific responsibilities and authority.
 The authorities and functions of these Board committees are properly set out in their respective Terms of Reference.

 The abovementioned Committees are authorised to examine specific issues and report to the Board with their recommendations.
 The responsibility of decisions on all matters ultimately lies with the Board as a whole.
 The Board receives regular reports on the respective Committees proceedings and deliberations.
 On matters reserved for the Board and where Committees have no authority to make decisions, recommendations are highlighted in their respective reports for the Board’s deliberation and endorsement.

 The Code of Conduct and Ethics (“CCE”) of Dufu states the standards of responsibility and obligations and promotes fair dealing, integrity and ethical conduct amongst Dufu’s Directors and employees.
 The CCE, which is subject to periodically reviewed, forms part of the Board’s responsibility to set the tone and standards in articulating acceptable practices and guide of behavior of Directors, Management and employees that integrates into Dufu’s company-wide management practices.